-Should a student be unable to participate in a scheduled assessment, reassessment, summer assessment, or other required classroom activity due to illness, the student must notify the Assistant Dean of Academic Affairs through the link on the Academic Affairs folder on Canvas no later than 10:00 am on the day of the scheduled assessment, reassessment, summer assessment, or classroom activity.
-In order for an excused absence to be considered, a letter or note signed and dated by a licensed practitioner acting within their scope of practice who evaluated the student, must be received no later than one business day following the missed assessment/reassessment and uploaded with the online absence request.
+Should a student be unable to participate in a scheduled assessment, reassessment, summer assessment, other required classroom activity, or experiential rotation day due to illness, the student must submit a request using the link on the Academic Affairs folder on Canvas no later than 8:00 am on the day of the scheduled assessment, reassessment, summer assessment, classroom activity, or experiential rotation day(s).
+If the experiential rotation has a start time later than 8:00 AM, the student is expected to submit the absence request no later than the established start time for that rotation day.
+In order for an excused absence to be considered, a letter or note signed and dated by apractitioner licensed within the United States of America and acting within their scope of practice who evaluated the student, must be received no later than one business day following the missed assessment/reassessment and uploaded with the online absence request.
 The practitioner cannot be an immediate family member of the student in question.
-Electronic copies of the practitioner's note may be accepted; however the original copy may be requested.
-The Assistant Dean of Academic Affairs reserves the right to require the student to provide additional information and/or documentation beyond that listed above if deemed pertinent in determining if an absence should be approved.
+Electronic copies of the practitioner's note may be accepted; however, the original copy may be requested.
+The College of Pharmacy reserves the right to require the student to provide additional information and/or documentation beyond that listed above if deemed pertinent in determining if an absence should be approved.